cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

 - **Initiator:**
   - The Staking module.
 - **Expected precondition:**
-  - An unbonding delegation operation has matured on the provider chain.
+  - An unbonding operation has matured on the provider chain.
 - **Expected postcondition:**
-  - If there is an unboding delegation entry with ID `ubdeId`, then true is returned.
+  - If there is an unboding operation with ID `opId`, then true is returned.
   - Otherwise, false is returned.
 - **Error condition:**
   - None.